section-engineering-education/engineering-education/articles/getting-started-with-browser-sync/index.md

 ![Internal-UI-Interface](/engineering-education/getting-started-with-browser-sync/browsersync-dashboard.png)

-In the above image, you will see the awesome features, these are the awesome things Browser-sync provides.
-Install on your computer and enjoy it seamless watch over your files.
-It also records your test URLs so you can push them back out to all devices with a single click.
+In the above image, you will see the awesome features Browser-sync provides.
+Install and enjoy it seamlessly watching over your files for changes.
+It also records your test URLs so you can push changes back out to all devices with a single click.

-I will give the steps to install Browser-sync for Linux.
-The steps to install on other operating systems can be seen in their documentation [here](https://www.browsersync.io/docs)
+In this article, I will provide the steps to install Browser-sync for Linux.
+The instructions for other operating systems can be seen in their documentation [here](https://www.browsersync.io/docs)

 ### Linux Installation